-Motorola XPRT Gingerbread update arrives with several fixes in towAlex Wagner - Senior News Editor
+Motorola XPRT Gingerbread update arrives with several fixes in towAlex Wagner - Deputy Managing Editor, News Desk

 It's certainly been a while since we've heard anything from the Motorola XPRT on Sprint, but the portrait QWERTY phone is back in the news today thanks to the release of an update for it.
 Sprint has updated its support page for the XPRT, revealing an update that'll bump the device up to Android 2.3 Gingerbread.
 The recently-released update bumps the XPRT to software version 4.5.1-110-kns-46 and, along with bringing a helping of Gingerbread to the device, also includes several bug fixes.
 Sprint's changelog: